EliasPotagas/ShopNest/README.md

 - **Apple products** accounted for the majority of refunds (**3,111**), with a **5.91% return rate**, totaling **$1.2M** in refund costs, representing **70%** of all refunds issued.
 - **Apple AirPods** accounted for **83%** of all Apple product refunds, making them the **primary driver of returns**.
 Meanwhile, **MacBook laptops** had the **highest return rate** among Apple products at **11.6%**.
 - **Lenovo’s Thinkpad Laptop** had the **highest overall refund rate** at **12%**, exceeding all other product categories.
+-  TODO: change this to Laptop refunds point.

 ### Recommendation:
   - Conduct a quality assurance review and consumer feedback analysis to identify the key reasons behind the high return rates for the ThinkPad and Apple laptops and implement necessary improvements to reduce refunds.